All Episodes

 Actually, I think it came over a period of time.

-He didn't really make a lot of prophecies, but he made statements in readings all the way from the early 20s on up until the time he died.
+I say he didn't really make a lot of prophecies, but he made statements in readings all the way from the early 20s on up till the time he died.

-Well, when he referred, for example, to poll shifts, was he referring to the fact That the polls had previously shifted, or did he know they would shift again, or both?
+Well, when he referred, for example, to pole shifts, was he referring to the fact that the polls had previously shifted, or did he know they would shift again, or both?

 I think both.